-Feelings of guilt are often enough to convince moms that it’s not possible to take time away from your kids or career to prioritize self-care and indulge in a little ‘me time.’
-Rest assured, you’re not alone.
+Guilt is often enough to convince moms that it’s not possible to take time away from your kids or career to prioritize self-care and indulge in a little ‘me time.’
+And you’re not alone.
 According to research from the journal Personality and Individual Differences, women are much more likely to feel guilty than men—yep, there’s a reason your husband has no problem leaving a screaming toddler and sink full of dishes when it’s time for his weekly basketball game, while you’ve skipped the gym for six months straight.
-But moms need to take a cue from the men in their lives because in order to effectively juggle all of the responsibilities of work and home, it’s imperative to take care of yourself.
+But moms need to take a cue from the men in their lives because in order to effectively juggle all of the responsibilities of work and home, it’s important to take care of yourself.

 Offset the stress of balancing work and family.

-Moms are doing more than ever before—and according to the Pew Research Center, most (56%) feel stressed about the daily juggling act.
+Moms are doing more than ever before—and according to Pew Research Center, most (56%) feel stressed about the daily juggling act.
 That stress can lead to feelings of frustration or even physical symptoms such as weight gain and exhaustion.
-Taking time for yourself can help manage feelings of overwhelm that are common with today’s busy family lives—and doing so will ultimately make you more capable of handling all of your responsibilities with patience and flexibility.
+Taking time for yourself can help you avoid feeling overwhelmed—and doing so will ultimately make you more capable of handling all of your responsibilities with patience and flexibility.

 Show your kids that you value your own health and wellness.